fajarkurnia0388/Account_C_Manager/README.md

 - Click to see all saved accounts
 - Switch directly from the webpage

+### Using Sidebar Mode

+1. Click the extension icon
+2. Click the "📌" (pin) button to enable sidebar mode
+3. Click the extension icon again to open the sidebar panel
+4. Sidebar will stay open for persistent account management
+5. Use "🔗" button in sidebar to open full popup manager

+**Note**: Sidebar mode requires Chrome 114+ and works in two steps due to browser security restrictions.

 ### Account Management Features

 - **Visual Design**: Clean, modern UI with account cards showing email and status